YyzHarry/imbalanced-regression/agedb-dir/README.md

-## AgeDB-DIR
+# AgeDB-DIR
-### Installation
+## Installation

 #### Prerequisites

 1. Download AgeDB dataset from [here](https://ibug.doc.ic.ac.uk/resources/agedb/) and extract the zip file (you may need to contact the authors of AgeDB dataset for the zip password) to folder `./data`

-2. (Optionally) We have provided required AgeDB-DIR meta file `agedb.csv` to set up balanced val/test set in folder `./data`.
+2. __(Optional)__ We have provided required AgeDB-DIR meta file `agedb.csv` to set up balanced val/test set in folder `./data`.
 To reproduce the results in the paper, please directly use this file.
 If you want to try different balanced splits, you can generate it using

 ```bash
 python data/create_agedb.py